Keith Tkachuk: Return to St. Louis (2007–2010)

-On June 26 of the same year, St. Louis reacquired Tkachuk, along with a conditional fourth-round draft pick, in exchange for a conditional first-round pick in 2008.
-(If Tkachuk had re-signed with the Thrashers, the Blues would have acquired Atlanta's first-round pick in 2008.)
+On June 26 of the same year, St. Louis reacquired Tkachuk, along with a conditional fourth-round draft pick, in exchange for a conditional first-round pick in 2008, doing so days before the July 1 deadline where he would be an unrestricted free agent.
 Since the Blues acquired exclusive negotiating rights with Tkachuk and re-signed him to a two-year deal, Atlanta received a conditional fourth-round pick in 2008.

 Tkachuk signed a new, two-year contract with the Blues for $8 million on June 30.
 Upon re-signing, Tkachuk said of the Blues, "I see a lot of good things happening...
 They're going to be very active in making this a better hockey team."
-To help prove the Blues would be better, after signing Tkachuk, they signed left winger Paul Kariya.
-Blues head coach Andy Murray announced that he would try a line where Tkachuk would be centering with Kariya on left wing and Brad Boyes on the right.
+Tkachuk was paired with newly-signed left winger Paul Kariya and Brad Boyes on the same line to start the season.

-On the last day of the 2007–08 regular season, April 6, Tkachuk scored his 500th NHL goal, a milestone only three other American-born players have achieved, as well as the 41st player to reach the milestone in NHL history.
+The season saw Tkachuk reach a few milestones in playing his 1,000th career game and reach 500 career goals.
+On the final day of the regular season on April 6, 2008, he scored his 500th NHL goal, doing so on the road against the Columbus Blue Jackets.
+He became the 41st player to reach the milestone and only the fourth American to reach 500 goals in NHL history.

-On November 30, 2008, Tkachuk scored goal number 511, giving him 1,000 NHL points for his career.
-He became only the sixth American, and 72nd overall, to achieve that milestone; it came in his 1,077th NHL game.
-He signed a one-year contract extension with the Blues on June 19, 2009.
+On November 30, 2008, Tkachuk scored his 511th goal, which combined with his 489 assists gave him 1,000 NHL points for his career.
+He became the sixth American, and 72nd overall, to achieve that milestone; it came in his 1,077th NHL game.
+Prior to the March 2009 trade deadline, Tkachuk was narrowly traded to the Boston Bruins, which reportedly would've seen Phil Kessel go to the Blues, but the trade was scuttled.
+Tkachuk signed a one-year contract extension with the Blues on June 19, 2009.
 On April 7, 2010, Tkachuk announced that he would be retiring from hockey at the conclusion of the 2009–10 season.
-He played his final NHL game two nights later on April 9, 2010.
+In his final game two days later against the Anaheim Ducks in St. Louis, Tkachuk provided two assists in the third period as the Blues rallied to win 6–3.